Healthy Homes Assessment Kingston

 What We Do

-As building inspectors we take on all issues that come with specialist house examinations.
-We are there to ensure you make the right choice when it comes to buying your next home.
+As building inspectors we take on all aspects that come with specialist house inspections.
+We are here to ensure you make the right decision when buying your next home.

-We consider your investment to be a serious one We conduct comprehensive inspections so you won’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun parts of owning or purchasing your own home.
+We are serious about your investment We conduct comprehensive examinations to make sure that you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun parts of owning or purchasing your own house.

-We are specialised in a range of services to ensure that you are fully updated on the condition of any property that you might be contemplating buying or selling and also other solutions.
+We are specialised in a range of solutions to ensure you are completely informed about the condition of any property you might be considering buying or selling and also other solutions.

-We have a systematic approach to inspecting your property as well as the latest technology in software which includes digital photos in the document, you can actually see any issues that may be found.
-Through our comprehensive report, it is no wonder that we get so many clients recommending our service to family and friends.
+With our systemised method of conducting your house inspection and the latest in technology for software which includes digital photos in your report, you are able to actually see any issues that could be found.
+Thanks to our comprehensive reporting it’s no wonder that we receive so many referrals from clients our service to family and friends.

 • Pre Purchase & Pre Sale Reports